Trieste: Rail

-Air transport
+Air

-Trieste is served by the Trieste – Friuli Venezia Giulia Airport (IATA: TRS).
+Trieste is served by the Trieste Airport (IATA: TRS).
 The airport serves domestic and international destinations and is fully connected to the national railway and highway networks.
 The Trieste Airport railway station links the passenger terminal directly to the Venice–Trieste railway thanks to a 425-metre long skybridge.
 A 16 platform bus terminal, a multi-storey car park with 500 lots and a car park with 1,000 lots give public and private motor vehicles rapid access to the A4 Trieste-Turin highway.
 At the interchange near Palmanova, the A4 branches off to Autostrada A23 linking to Austria's Süd Autobahn (A2) via Udine and Tarvisio.
 In the southern direction, this highway also offers seamless interconnection to Slovenia's A1 Motorway, and through that to highway networks in Croatia, Hungary, and the Balkans.

 Local transport

 Local public transport is operated by Trieste Trasporti, a part of TPL FVG, which operates a network of around 60 bus routes and two ferry lines.
-They also operate the Opicina Tramway, a hybrid between a tramway and funicular railway, providing a more direct link between the city centre and Opicina.
+Its also operates the Opicina Tramway, a hybrid between a tramway and funicular railway, providing a more direct link between the city centre and Opicina.

 Notable people

 International relations

 Trieste hosts the Secretariat of the Central European Initiative, an inter-governmental organisation among Central and South-Eastern European states.

-In recent years, Trieste has been chosen as host to a number of high level bilateral and multilateral meetings such as: the Western Balkans Summit in 2017; the Italo-Russian Bilateral Summit in 2013 (Letta-Putin) and the Italo-German Bilateral Summit in 2008 (Berlusconi-Merkel); the G8 meetings of Foreign Affairs and Environment Ministers, respectively in 2009 and 2001.
+In recent years, Trieste has been chosen as host to a number of high level bilateral and multilateral meetings such as: the Western Balkans Summit in 2017; the Italo-Russian Bilateral Summit in 2013 (Letta-Putin) and the Italo-German Bilateral Summit in 2008 (Berlusconi-Merkel); the G7 meeting of education ministers in 2024; the G8 meetings of Foreign Affairs and Environment Ministers, respectively in 2009 and 2001.
 In December 2020, Trieste hosted three-party talks between the foreign ministers of Italy, Croatia, and Slovenia on the delimitation of their respective exclusive economic zone.
-In 2020, Trieste was also nominated the European Science Capital by Euroscience.
-In August 2021 it hosted the G20 Meeting of Ministers of Innovation and Research.
+In 2020, Trieste was nominated the European Science Capital by EuroScience.
+In August 2021, it hosted the G20 Meeting of Ministers of Innovation and Research.